 Eyeglasses have made extraordinary advances over the hundreds of years that they've helped countless individuals see more clearly.
 Today's eyeglasses feature, not just an extraordinary variety of gorgeous frames, but also some fascinating, highly useful options for the lenses those frames contain.
-Our optometrist in College Station, Dr. Sherri Brice, provides a wide range of lens coatings, filters and other optical options to help you get the most out of your eyeglasses.
+Our optometrist in College Station, Dr. Justin Mays, provides a wide range of lens coatings, filters and other optical options to help you get the most out of your eyeglasses.
 These options include:

 A band of blue light energy known as high energy visible (HEV) light is a leading factor in uncomfortable glare -- and it may also play a role in the development of macular degeneration, a potentially devastating eye disease.
 HEV light is especially troublesome for people who spend long periods of time staring at LED screens and monitors, which are infamous for emitting this form of light.
 Our eye doctor can provide premium lens coatings that filter out significant amounts of HEV light without altering your color perception or filtering other, more beneficial blue wavelengths.
 Options include Crizal Prevencia lenses, which have a "Smart Blue Filter" built into them, and Hoya Recharge lens coatings.